skeeto/hash-prospector/README.md

 ### Two round functions

-This 32-bit integer hash function has the lowest bias of any in this form ever devised.
-It even beats the venerable MurmurHash3 32-bit finalizer by a tiny margin.
+This 32-bit, two-round permutation has a particularly low bias and even beats the venerable MurmurHash3 32-bit finalizer by a tiny margin.
 The hash function construction was discovered by the prospector, then the parameters were tuned using hill climbing and a genetic algorithm.

 ```c
 // exact bias: 0.17353355999581582